 Due to its diurnal rhythm, a saliva sample is collected at 6-hourly intervals: 6am, 12 noon, 6pm, and 10pm.
 This allows assessment of when Cortisol is surging or falling away at correct (or inappropriate) stages of the day.

-Although Cortisol insufficiency is mostly a secondary issue related to disturbed nutritional levels impacting on thyroid-adrenal axis, taking an adrenal support supplement – such as Rhodiola Rosea – is often beneficial for the person’s feelings of general well-being.
+Although Cortisol insufficiency is sometimes a secondary issue related to disturbed nutritional levels impacting on thyroid-adrenal axis, taking an adrenal support supplement – such as Rhodiola Rosea – is often beneficial for the person’s feelings of general well-being.

 Rhodiola is an adrenal adaptogen which neither stimulates nor suppresses but balances Cortisol levels; raising them up when levels are low and settling/calming when levels are high.